The Chimney Hill Story

 In 2008, two years after we purchased Chimney Hill, Forbes published an article entitled "America's Fastest Dying Towns."
 To compile their list of the fastest dying towns, Forbes used U.S Census Bureau data from 2005-2007 ranking income growth, the rate of domestic in-migration, the change in poverty levels and the percentage of the local population with advanced degrees.
 The article was a top ten list, and our town and its poor demographic data were featured prominently.

 However, the data that the article relied upon was backward looking, just like the article itself, and the article failed to recognize the recovery that was already underway.
-Today, the steel mill is running at full capacity and contributing to record revenues to its parent company, the I-75 corridor is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.
+Today, the steel mill is running at full capacity and contributing to record revenues to its parent company, which just announced a planned $500 million upgrade to the plant's blast furnaces.
+This $500 million investment will secure the plant's future for another generation.
+In addition, the I-75 corridor is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.

 Exterior Prior to Renovation